 To check these settings, do the following:

-1. Right-click on the desktop, and click Display settings → Advanced display settings.
+- 1. Right-click on the desktop, and do the following: - For Windows 7: Click Screen resolution. - For Windows 10: Click Display settings → Display.

 Note: If your computer cannot detect the external monitor, click Detect in the Display window.